mkaskiris/making_promises/README.md

-making rpomises and accessing APIs
+making promises and accessing APIs